rkuma183/wilsonmar.github.io/_posts/2016-03-17-Microsoft-Data-Science.md

 ## Capstone Project

+The capstone project is entered in the quarter after your last class.
+It's a Cortana competition.

+   PROTIP: Audit the capstone project before taking other classes to get a preview of what is required of you.
+   But you can progress only through the first of 3 weeks.

+   And only one try is permitted per answer.

 Each challenge is available at the beginning of each week (UTC time during London Winter).

-Only one try is permitted.

 Week 1: Explore and analyze the <a target="_blank" href="https://d37djvu3ytnwxt.cloudfront.net/assets/courseware/v1/d12a128aa3aa1072fbff76da3557c6a2/asset-v1:Microsoft+DAT102x+2T2017+type@asset+block/AWCustomers.zip">
 Adventureworks Sales and Customers CSV data files</a>, for 30% of the grade.